ahmedcs/IQM/README.md

 I always welcome and love to have feedback on the program or any possible improvements, please do not hesitate to contact me by commenting on the code or dropping me an email at ahmedcs982@gmail.com.
 ```
 PS: this is one of the reasons for me to share the software.
+This software will be constantly updated as soon as bugs, fixes and/or optimization tricks have been identifed
 ```

 # License